 - The seriousness of the violation;

-- Whether there are minimum sanctions already established for the violation in the Student Conduct Code;
+- Whether there is a minimum Action Item(s) already established for the violation in the Student Conduct Code;

 - Precedence from the past and/or similar cases;

-- Whether or not the respondent was cooperative and honest;
+- Whether or not the Respondent was dishonest and/or uncooperative;

 - The specific circumstances surrounding the violation; and

-- Whether or not the student has a prior conduct record(s), especially for similar offenses or for a pattern of behaviors inconsistent with the Student Conduct Code and any other Furman community standards.
+- Whether or not the Respondent has a prior conduct record(s), especially for similar offenses or for a pattern of behaviors inconsistent with the Student Conduct Code and any other University standard.

 - Apology: A formal letter of apology that acknowledges an understanding of how behavior has impacted others.

-- Education: Educational programs, such as AlcoholEdu for Sanctions, PRIME for Life, risk management workshops and fire safety workshops.
+- Education: Educational programs, such as online alcohol education, PRIME for Life, and fire safety workshops.